espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 * IP address of your host PC as "HTTP Server"
 * HTTP Port number (if using the Python HTTP server above, the default is correct)

-If serving the "hello world" example, you can leave the default filename as-is.
+If serving the "project_template" example, you can leave the default filename as-is.

 Save your changes, and type `make` to build the example.